Born: Lancaster, New York, U.S.

 Krull's work explores the complex relationships between humans and other species by envisioning creatures simultaneously adorable and nightmarish, living in absurd conditions that are alternately haunting and darkly humorous, presented with deadpan seriousness.
-In a 2011 statement published in the magazine Ceramics Now and its website, the artist observes:
+She observes in her artist statement:

 Over the course of her career, Krull has worked primarily with clay, specifically with porcelain, a medium she prefers for her animal-themed sculptures because it “carries connotations of fragility and vulnerability but also preciousness,” she noted in a 2011 video interview.
 “My personal aesthetic is a very clean and pristine one.
 I gravitate toward tools that help me to erase any sign of my hand.
 I am trying to achieve a perfection of surface.”